LewdLillyVT/goCLI/README.md

 > [!NOTE]
 > We have temporarily dropped support for JavaScript plugins due to issues with Otto and goCLI's code structure.
+> Also development for goCLI is currently on hold, if you want to help fix goCLI you are welcome to do so

 ---